Samman-Pali/gopher-client/README.md

 * external references are filtered simply based on whether a line response has the string: "comp3310", although, it works for our assignment envrionment and the course's gopher server - nothing is stopping someone from adding an external reference for which the phrase 'comp3310' is present as part of it's path or url.
 * vice versa, we could potentially misidentify external references which are part of the course's gopher server but is located elsewhere -> leads back to how we define external references.
 * invalid references are not handled but simply dumped as lines -> hard to digest and trace
+  * note that I have interpretted these to be unique "lines" returned by the gopher sever, not directory or files - this essentially meant checking if a given line response contains the error prefix (3).
 * Since I've set the timeout to 5 seconds and max size to 0.5MB the crawling is slower than it could be - in order to improve this speed we can reduce the timeout buffer and the max size as needed.

 ---